 Kale has a moderate amount of vitamin C and makes an excellent supplement to your guinea pig’s vegetable variety.

-Kale has lots of potassium too.
-This essential mineral contributes to a guinea pig’s regulation of fluids in the body, nerve functioning, and maintenance of cholesterol levels.
+Kale has lots of potassium, too.
+This essential mineral contributes to a guinea pig’s regulation of fluids in the body and nerve function.

 Can Kale Be Bad for Guinea Pigs?